fenago/nlp-fundamentals/lab_guides/Lab_4.md

 -   Extract real-time data using Application Programming Interfaces
 -   Extract data from various file formats

-In this chapter, you will learn how to collect data from different file formats.
+In this lab, you will learn how to collect data from different file formats.